Lord Kinfauns: History of the lordship

 In the 17th century, ninth lord, Sir William Blair, was created 1st Baronet of Kinfauns, but having no sons, the baronetcy became extinct on his death.
 The lordship passed to his eldest daughter, Ann Blair, who, with her husband Alexander Carnegie, secured a Crown charter in 1673 confirming their rights.
 Their son, Alexander Blair Carnegie, eleventh lord, was later taken to court by his wife in the case:Lady Kinfauns v.
 Lord Kinfauns (19 July 1711)in which he was found liable for the expense of a journey to Bath that she had undertaken against his wishes.

 Their daughter Margaret Blair, heiress of Kinfauns, married John, 11th Lord Gray, in the early 18th century, bringing the lordship into the Gray family and merging the title with the Lords Gray.
 All female holders chose to be styled as Baroness of Kinfauns in reference to the baronial lordship, with the exception of two Lady Grays who styled themselves Baroness Gray of Gray and Kinfauns to emphasise both titles.

 By the 1800s, the title passed to a cousin and was long held as a subsidiary title by the Earls of Moray—one of the original seven earldoms of Scotland, known in the 10th century as mormaers (Gaelic for earl).

+In popular culture

+The lordship is referenced in Walter Scott’s novel The Fair Maid of Perth (1828), in which Sir Patrick Charteris is described as Baron of Kinfauns and as provost of Perth.
+This depiction does not reflect the historical lineage of the title.

+Duties and Privileges

+The title historically held the right to a seat in the pre-Union Parliament, as part of the ancient Three Estates — among the barons and nobility of the Second Estate.